-And, these are seeds that grow in our region, and we do this wherever we travel in Canada, is seeds that will grow and they're appropriate to that particular region.
-So, here, this is wild strawberry and that is a really good heart medicine, but also good for us as we can plant these seeds and harvest them and continue the relationship.
+to speak on is the seed packets.
+And, for those of you who 1 will be coming to provide testimony, to share stories with 2 the Commissioners, you'll be gifted a packet of seeds.
+3 4 And, these are seeds that grow in our region, and we do this wherever we travel in Canada, is seeds that will grow 5 6 and they're appropriate to that particular region.
+So, here, this is wild strawberry and that is a really good 7 heart medicine, but also good for us as we can plant these 8 9 seeds and harvest them and continue the relationship.

-So, the invitation is extended to anyone who wants to continue the relationship, to plant these seeds, and to continue to share their stories with the National Inquiry and with each other about how that work of planting these seeds, of harvesting and being in connection, and also commemorating loved ones through the act of growing and giving life through these very important medicine plants.
+So, the invitation is extended to anyone who 10 wants to continue the relationship, to plant these seeds, 11 and to continue to share their stories with the National 12 Inquiry and with each other about how that work of planting 13 these seeds, of harvesting and being in connection, and 14 15 also commemorating loved ones through the act of growing and giving life through these very important medicine 16 17 plants.

-You'll also, as family members that are testifying, be gifted these eagle feathers, and these are harvested on Haida Gwaii, and were brought to the gathering in Smithers.
-And, what's happened -- people have heard about this and been adding feathers and giving feathers, so that they can be shared with the family members that are coming to share their stories with the National Inquiry.
-So, it's a really beautiful way of honouring that truth

-1 that's being shared and each person that's coming to share their story in the National Inquiry.
-So, I want to 2 3 acknowledge those who started this and those who are 4 contributing to it, and the important work that these will do in helping to share that truth.
+18 You'll also, as family members that are testifying, be gifted these eagle feathers, and these are 19 harvested on Haida Gwaii, and were brought to the gathering 20 21 in Smithers.
+And, what's happened -- people have heard about this and been adding feathers and giving feathers, so 22 that they can be shared with the family members that are 23 24 coming to share their stories with the National Inquiry.
+So, it's a really beautiful way of honouring that truth 25 that's being shared and each person that's coming to share their story in the National Inquiry.
+So, I want to acknowledge those who started this and those who are contributing to it, and the important work that these will do in helping to share that truth.

-So, there are also some other items that are here, that have been gifted to the Inquiry, and this is your space.
-So, if anyone wants to, on a break, come and acknowledge the drum, to see what is here, to add to it, there's ways of doing that, and we wanted to share a bit of that as we start so that everyone is comfortable with what's in this space.
+6 So, there are also some other items that are 7 here, that have been gifted to the Inquiry, and this is 8 your space.
+So, if anyone wants to, on a break, come and 9 acknowledge the drum, to see what is here, to add to it, 10 there's ways of doing that, and we wanted to share a bit of 11 that as we start so that everyone is comfortable with 12 what's in this space.
 So, with that, I say migwetch.

 MS. DEBBIE REID: Migwetch.
 So, we're going to start with our closing song from the drum group, the North Eagle drum group.
-Just before we do, I would like to announce that after the song is finished, we're going to take about a 10 minute break to get organized for the first family to come and sit with the Commissioners. refreshments available at the back.
+Just before we do, I would like to announce that after the song is finished, we're going to take about a 10 minute break to get organized for the first family to come and sit with the Commissioners.
+There's refreshments available at the back.

-When the families are providing their stories, we ask that cell phones be turned off or put on silent, please, so that there is no interruptions when the families are speaking.
+20 When the families are providing their 21 stories, we ask that cell phones be turned off or put on 22 silent, please, so that there is no interruptions when the 23 families are speaking.
 Okay.
-So, after the drum is finished, we'll take a 10 minute break to prepare for the first family.
+So, after the drum is 24 finished, we'll take a 10 minute break to prepare for the 25 first family.

-31 Hearing - Public Joan Winning, Isabel Winning & Stephanie Daniels (Nicole Ashley Daniels)
+31 Joan Winning, Isabel Winning and Stephanie Daniels (in relation to Nicole Ashley Daniels)